Fugitive Dust in Alaska

 ADEC is assessing its air quality regulations in 18 AAC 50 to ensure that current regulations are adequate to protect human health and that fugitive dust does not cause unhealthy air.
 ADEC is conducting workshops to solicit public input on fugitive dust control.

 Fugitive dust workshops were conducted in Seward, Fairbanks, and Palmer in March and April 2011.
 The links below contain the handouts and the presentation given at these workshops.
-For fugitive dust workshop and regulation development please contact Tom Turner at 907-269-8123, or firstname.lastname@example.org
+For fugitive dust workshop and regulation development please contact Tom Turner or phone: 907-269-8123.

 Contacts for Fugitive Dust Complaint: